Home

 PRAYER for this week:

-but You are the King of kings,
+Blessed God, You are the Shepherd of Your sheep,

 Musings from The Manse